kubevirt/community/committee-steering/charter.md

 ### Notes on Roles

-Within this section, "Lead" refers to someone who is a member of the union of a Chair, Tech Lead, or Subproject Owner role.
-Leads may, and frequently do, hold more than one role.
 There is no singular lead to any KubeVirt community group.
 Leads have specific decision-making power over some part of a group and  thus, additional accountability.
 Each role is detailed below.

 Initial roles are defined at the founding of the SIG or Subproject as part of the acceptance of that SIG or Subproject.